 August 26th, 2019 • Project Management

 Kanban is a framework that falls under the Agile project management methodologies.
 It was developed in the late 1940s by a Japanese engineer named Taiichi Ohno.
-Kanban focuses on visualizing the entire project on boards in order to increase transparency and collaboration between team members.
+Agile Kanban Framework focuses on visualizing the entire project on boards in order to increase transparency and collaboration between team members.

 Kanban is one of the simplest frameworks used as it allows project managers to efficiently manage and keep track of their projects.
-A distinguishing feature of Kanban framework among different Agile implementation methods is its compatibility with the existing organizational setting.
+A distinguishing feature of the Kanban framework among different Agile implementation methods is its compatibility with the existing organizational setting.

 Kanban project management methodology revolves around continuous improvement, flexibility in task management, and enhanced workflow.
 With this illustrative approach, the progress of the whole project can be easily understood in a glance.
 Through this graphical approach of Kanban boards, a new member or an external entity can understand what’s happening right now, tasks completed and future tasks.

 Kanban project management revolves around the Kanban board.
 It is a tool that visualizes the entire project to track the flow of their project.

 The divided columns are interconnected and tasks are gradually pulled from the leftmost column (future tasks) to the rightmost column (completed tasks).

 Kanban measures the work cycle being completed through the principle of Work in Progress (WIP).
 WIP has certain limits and a pre-defined specific status.
 Limiting WIP in order to maintain consistent standards is one of the core principles that govern the Kanban methodology in Agile.
 It is extremely important for the team to complete the current tasks in the prescribed order.